olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

     check_cmd = ./check_hello_mpi_c.sh
     report_cmd = ./report_hello_mpi_c.sh
     resubmit = 0
+    # Use in conjunction with resubmit argument to limit total submissions/runs of a test (inclusive of initial run)
+    # Set to 0 for indefinite resubmissions
+    max_submissions = 3

     #-- The following are user's defined and used for Key-Value replacements
     nodes = 1